Scream, Pretty Peggy: Plot

 Peggy eventually finds Jeffrey, who consoles her.
 When Peggy asks about George's car, Jeffrey tells her he hid it in the garage to protect Jennifer, whom he believes may have hurt him.
-Jeffrey visits to Jennifer's apartment while Peggy and Mrs. Elliot watch from the driveway.
+Jeffrey visits Jennifer's apartment while Peggy and Mrs. Elliot watch from the driveway.
 After an audible scuffle, Jeffrey emerges from the apartment, covered in blood, rambling about how Jennifer fell onto a knife and was killed during the confrontation.
-Peggy attempts to phone police, but Mrs. Elliott cautions her from doing so.
+Peggy attempts to phone police, but Mrs. Elliott cautions her against doing so.
 When Peggy subsequently enters Jennifer's apartment, she finds it empty.

 In the artist's loft, Peggy finds Jeffrey in a dissociated state, wearing a gown and makeup, holding a blond wig.
 When he approaches Peggy with a knife, Mrs. Elliott appears and shoots him to death.
 Mrs. Elliott proceeds to explain to Peggy that Jeffrey was obsessed with his sister, and that he murdered her years prior before encasing her corpse in one of his grandiose sculptures.
 After, Jeffrey would slip in and out of the alternate personality of his sister.
 Mrs. Elliott laments the situation, but tells Peggy that, as an old and lonely woman, she wanted to avoid her son being institutionalized, which would leave her alone.
 Peggy calmly picks up the phone and calls the police.